ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 2. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system retrieves the threshold level configured which is acceptable for a match and then validates if the match score is equal to greater than the threshold level and sets the status as 'Y' for authentication
-1. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
+1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).